siemens/fluffi/getting_started.md

 ## 4) Operational Security

 FLUFFI was never meant to be used in hostile environments, which is why FLUFFI's internal protocol is not hardened against attacks at all.
-It is therefore recommended, to operate FLUFFI in an isolated environment, to which you can restrict access.
+It is therefore recommended to operate FLUFFI in an isolated environment, to which you can restrict access.

 Furthermore, it is strongly recommended to change Polemarch's user credentials, which are initially admin:admin.